Admissible anytime-valid sequential inference must rely on nonnegative martingales: Three instructive examples of exponential (super)martingales

-We now illustrate the above concepts with two examples of composite martingales: the Gaussian NM and the symmetric NSM, the former being a simple parametric example, and the latter being a sophisticated nonparametric example (we use the term sophisticated because it includes atomic and nonatomic distributions, and there is no underlying reference measure).
+We now illustrate the above concepts with three examples: the Gaussian NM, a subGaussian NSM and the symmetric NSM, the former being a simple parametric example, and the latter two being sophisticated nonparametric examples (we use the term sophisticated because it includes atomic and nonatomic distributions, and there is no underlying reference measure).